NSSTC/sim-ecs/README.md

 ## Scheduling a run

 In sim-ecs, a run has to be planned ahead.
-This is done by giving a developer the means to pu systems into stages and then decide in which order stages should run and if they run in parallel.
+This is done by giving a developer the means to put systems into stages and then decide in which order stages should run and if they run in parallel.

 One thing to add is that a pipeline, which contains the entire program order, is made up of "Sync Points".
 These